New Crescent Society

 New Crescent Society (NCS) is a British grassroots astronomy network founded in 2016 by Imad Ahmed.
-The New Crescent Society is an organsation which celebrates the relationship between astronomy, faith and Islam, with a motto of 'connecting the community to the cosmos'.
+The New Crescent Society is an organisation which celebrates the relationship between astronomy, faith and Islam, with a motto of 'connecting the community to the cosmos'.
 It has engaged in the British Islamic calendar debates to promote unity, by being the first group in the history of the British Muslims to build a nationwide network of naked-eye moonsighters who can observe and determine the start of each lunar month according to local lunar observations to manage the Islamic calendar within the British Isles.
 It promotes a "local-first" model where Muslims in Britain can establish the Islamic calendar by direct observation within the British Isles and completing 30 days when the moon is not seen, rather than following the calendar other countries.
+It is often referred to as the UK's leading Islamic Calendar.

 History

 The New Crescent Society was founded by Imad Ahmed in 2016 as an amateur astronomy club interested in the relationship between astronomy and Islam.
 It began its relationship with the Royal Observatory Greenwich 2017, launching the successful 'Astronomy and Islam' programme - a series of educational Planetarium shows, educational events and astronomy livestreams.
+Ahmed has said that his interest in establishing a British moonsighting network developed partly from disagreements over the dates of Ramadan and Eid among Muslim communities in the United Kingdom.

+A visit to Cape Town, South Africa, in 2015 was an important influence on the organisation's development.
+Ahmed encountered the city's tradition of Muslims gathering communally to observe the crescent Moon and subsequently sought to establish similar public observations in Britain.
+After returning to the UK, Ahmed enrolled on an astronomy course at the Royal Observatory Greenwich and established the New Crescent Society.

+NCS subsequently developed regular monthly observations in locations around the country.
+In 2023, Hyphen reported that the Society had trained dozens of moon-sighters who participated in monthly events across the UK, while The New Arab reported that its continuous monthly observation data extended back to September 2017.

 The organization's main activities were lunar observations, training events in the history of astronomy and Islam, learning about Islami prayer times, and discussing the history of the Islamic calendar debates in the UK.
 During the COVID-19 lockdown in 2020, observers kept up socially distanced photographic logs for a full year of continuous data.
 Testimonies via Zoom was also introduced around this time, something which is still streamed live to this day.
 By 2025, the Society marked its eighth year with over 100 monthly sighting attempts recorded, the integration of Met Office forecasts into its planning, and the documentation of one of the youngest ever crescents seen in the UK.

+In August 2026, the Society announced a week-long programme of Islam and astronomy activities in Cape Town, South Africa, scheduled for 9–16 August, including a public Rabi al-Awwal crescent observation.